base0x10/Marzipan/redcode-parser/src/parser_grammar_specification/loadfile_grammar.md

    position field.
  * Any number of `ORG` statements along with at most one `END` statement at the end of a file are accepted.
-The last `ORG` or `END` statement with an argument used, or 0 if none are present.
+The last `ORG` or `END` statement with an argument is used, or the offset `0` if none are present.
- * Multiple PIN statements are allowed, with only the last being used
+ * Multiple PIN statements are allowed, with only the last being used.
+ * All numeric arguments share the same valid representations and restrictions.
- * Numbers have the same form for field values, PIN arguments, ORG optional arguments, and END optional arguments.
+   This include PIN arguments, ORG arguments, END optional arguments, and of course instruction fields.
     * Must be representable as `i64` (twos complement 64 bit integers)
     * May (but are not required to) being with a unary '+' or '-'
     * May not contain any other characters besides an optional leading sign and